tjinauyeung/svelte-forms-lib/README.md

 # Svelte forms lib

-This is a light weight library to help state management for forms in Svelte.
+This is a lightweight library for managing forms in Svelte, with an Formik inspired API.

----

 ## Installation